Image, profiling and branding. Same but different.

 Products and services are developed and sold through stories and images, and consumers make their decisions by impressions as much as by the facts.
-Therefore a good image or reputation is added value for any organisation.
+Therefore a good image or reputation is added value for any organisation, brand or label.
 (Juholin, E. 2009)

 In this post I will discuss the difference between image, profiling and branding.